-• Children feel supported by their families in their education and feel their home as a safe place.
+Children feel supported by their families in their education and feel their home as a safe place.

-- The degree to which parents are involved in the education of their children (feedback, meetings in school, with teachers, etc.). - Parents feel encouraged and supported by the school staff to participate in the educational process. - Accessible and written information on school for parents and children exists in several languages. - Children and parents can get translators and cultural mediators to support them. - In welcoming procedures: - Children and parents have the opportunity to follow clear reception plans and procedures. - Children and parents feel comfortable with the welcoming procedures.
+The degree to which parents are involved in the education of their children (feedback, meetings in school, with teacher/s, etc.).

+Parents feel encouraged and supported by the school staff to participate in the educational process.

+Accessible and written information on school etc. for parents and children exists in several languages.

+Children and parents can get translators and cultural mediators to support them In welcoming procedures:

+Children and parents have the opportunity to follow clear reception plans and procedures.

+Children and parents feel comfortable with the welcoming procedures.

-Children's agency in school practices
+Children's agency in school procedures and practices

-- Children have the opportunity to participate in defining and developing school policies and rules, and their opinions and needs are taken into consideration. - Degree of participation of (migrant) children in student councils or pupil councils. - Children participate in the preparation of individual plans.
+Children have the opportunity to participate in procedures of preparation of school policies and rules, and their opinions and needs are taken into consideration.

+Degree of participation of (migrant) children in students' councils or pupils' councils.
+Children participate in the preparation of individual plans.